 Cost involved- The premium is Rs 330 every year

 Benefits- It ensures a term insurance cover of Rs 200000 to the dependants in case of the policyholder’s death.

 All the options discussed above are widely known and ensure safety with reasonable returns.
-So you can choose to invest in one or more of the schemes for your social security need.
+So you can choose to invest in one or more of the social security schemes according to your needs.

-These social security schemes cater to various strata of the society and offer different returns.
-So think wisely before investing in any of the mentioned schemes to optimize your returns and tax benefits.
+These statutory social security schemes cater to various strata of the society and offer different returns.
+So think wisely before investing in any of the mentioned social security schemes to optimize your returns and tax benefits.